 A ‘Panini’, i.e. fresh bread with a tasty topping or a suitable piece of pizza from the big tray for on the way can be found everywhere.

-Saving tip: The tap water in Venice is drinking water.
+ℹ️ Saving tip: The tap water in Venice is drinking water.
 The many tourists who often gather around a watering hole and fill their small plastic bottles are striking.
 So don’t forget your water bottle, it saves a lot of money, especially in the hot summer months.

-If you have booked an apartment, a holiday flat or with Airbnb, you can, of course, cook for yourself.
+If you have booked an apartment, a holiday flat, or with Airbnb, you can, of course, cook for yourself.
 But the ingredients on the Lagungeninsel for self-catering are more expensive.
 The usual supermarket does not exist for architectural and delivery reasons.
 Small minimarkets supply mainly tourists.

 The colorful street markets, such as the famous Rialto market, tend to attract photographers and tourists who are eager to pay.
 Surely, one will also have dinner here, as such a restaurant visit in Venice is simply a must!

-Here, I am always a little cautious, as with each recommendation, of course, the circumstances have to fit, as the suitable location of the restaurant, reserved table, friendliness of the service, current prices, waiting times, etc. I have experienced often enough that many recommendations can quickly turn an insider tip into a disappointment.
-The best is to have a look into the net or, as already mentioned, ask the host, the employees of the hotel reception or simply a local person for a tip.
+Here, I am always a little cautious, as with each recommendation, of course, the circumstances have to fit, such as the suitable location of the restaurant, reserved table, friendliness of the service, current prices, waiting times, etc. I have experienced often enough that many recommendations can quickly turn an insider tip into a disappointment.
+The best is to have a look on the net or, as already mentioned, ask the host, the employees of the hotel reception, or simply a local person for a tip.